 Disney’s ‘Ohana character breakfast is formally known as the Best Friends Breakfast with Lilo and Stitch.
 The restaurant is located at Disney’s Polynesian Village Resort and, when available, offers two very different meal experiences.

-The first is ‘Ohana’s Best Friends Breakfast with characters.
-The second is for dinner service, which is not a character dining meal.
+The first experience is the ‘Ohana’s Best Friends Breakfast with characters.
+The second is dinner service, which is not a character dining meal.
 Both are family-style meals, but breakfast is the only place you’ll run into a few classic characters.

-‘Ohana has re-opened and is offering a breakfast called the Rise and Shine breakfast.
+Update: ‘Ohana is open and offers a breakfast called the Rise and Shine breakfast.
 No characters are present at this meal during this time.
 I’ll provide another update when the characters return to this breakfast.
-You can reference the announcement here on the Disney Parks Blog.
+This article was last updated on January 18, 2022.

 This review will cover the ‘Ohana character breakfast in full detail.
-This experience was prior to last year’s park closing.
-However, from the menu, the food at the Rise and Shine breakfast appear to be the same.
+This experience was from when characters were present.
+However, the food items at the Rise and Shine breakfast are the same as what was offered before.

 If you are curious what ‘Ohana means, it is a Hawaiian term that translates to family.
-And at this meal, you can expect to receive a little Disney ‘Ohana along with a little interaction from a few beloved characters.
+And at this meal, you can expect to receive a feeling of Disney ‘Ohana along with a little interaction from a few beloved characters.